SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 Due to hardware limitations, you might find it necessary to tune the direction and center point of the steering control, as well as the latency composition value to improve the performance of your plsanner on the robot.
 Instead of passing those values as ROS parameters, and setting them by re-launching, we can use **ROS Dynamic Reconfigure** to adjust them on the fly.
 Detailed tutorials on Dynamic Reconfigure can be found [here](http://wiki.ros.org/dynamic_reconfigure/Tutorials).
 You can adjust those parameters using RQT as shown in **Figure 5**.

 ### Task 4: Demonstrating ILQR Planner on Robot
-Finally, test your planner on the mini-truck robot and **record a video of your demonstration to be uploaded on Canvas**.
+Finally, test your planner on the mini truck robot and **record a video of your demonstration to be uploaded on Canvas**.
 You can also double-check your demo with a lab TA during lab OH before uploading!